-https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/create-virtualmachine#create-a-virtual-machine-with-hyper-v-manager https://support.sciencelogic.com/s/system-requirements
+https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/create-virtual-machine#create-a-virtual-machine-with-hyper-v-manager

 - 2. When prompted to select a Generation for the VM: - Generation 1.
 Fully supports Oracle Linux and SL1. - Generation 2.
 To support Oracle Linux and SL1, you must disable the "secure boot" feature. - 3.
-When prompted to Assign Memory and Connect Virtual Hard Disk, enter the hardware requirements as specified here:

-- 4. In the Installation Options wizard, select Install an operating system later - 5.
+When prompted to Assign Memory and Connect Virtual Hard Disk, enter the hardware requirements as specified on the System Requirements page on the ScienceLogic Support Site. - 4.
+In the Installation Options wizard, select Install an operating system later - 5.
 Click [Finish]. - 6.
 If you selected a Generation 2 virtual machine, open a PowerShell session on the Hyper-V Manager host and execute the following PowerShell cmdlet to disable secure boot on the VM:

+'''

 Set-VMFirmware "Test VM" -EnableSecureBoot Off

+'''